vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 * DEV-430 Instancing: Introduce hfm::Shape to enable Instancing support.
 This PR will introduce the concept of hfm::Shape to the runtime model format, and refactor runtime code to use the new format.
 This will assist support for efficient rendering of multiple copies of the same geometry within a single model. (#16197)
 * Improve seated rotation.
 Add support for acceleration in seated rotation, and trigger lean animation with inputs as well as transition and settle back to seated idle.
 Remove deadspot beyond 90 degrees where Q/E don't work. (#16498)
 * DEV-2791: update-hardcoded-screen-values. (#16510)

-// INTERESTING

-* Add display name field to the log in screen. (#15334)
-* Remove Avatar app links to AvatarIsland and BodyMart. (#16504)

 * Fix for whiteboard poly lines getting their parentID incorrectly reverted. (#16512)
 * Fix-multiple-color-sphere-pops. (#16514)
 * Pinch to zoom camera, two finger swipe to look around, bug fixes. (#16505)